mohamadlounnas/aec-report/presentation.md

 - **Field Testing:** Successful deployment across varied Mediterranean terrain

 ## What I Say:
-"Our engineering validation demonstrates the system's effectiveness in solving the core problems.
-We achieved 47% reduction in chemical usage while maintaining 96% disease detection accuracy - this proves our precision targeting works.
-The system improved yields by 23% while reducing environmental impact.
-In terms of technical performance, we maintained 89% system uptime in challenging field conditions, and our YOLO detection processes at over 30 frames per second for real-time operation.
-I've successfully tested the system across varied Mediterranean terrain, proving the robustness of our engineering approach."
+"Our engineering validation demonstrates the system's effectiveness in solving the core problems. we istimate to achive +40% reduction in chemical usage while maintaining 99% disease detection accuracy - this proves our precision targeting works.
+The system can improved yields by +20% while reducing environmental impacts.

+thanks to YOLO model, our detection processes can be over 30 frames per second for real-time operation."

 ## View Suggestions:
 - Lead with the strongest technical metrics (47% reduction, 96% accuracy)